Real Estate And Lemonade: A Housing Market Analogy

 When you attempt to measure the shadow inventory, you find it is much larger than we had imagined.
 I am concerned that if these homes all hit the market in the next twelve months, we will see pricing pressures for many years to come.

-This shadow industry, much like the lemonade vendors who froze their product until the market recovered, represent more than a full year's worth of inventory.
+This shadow industry, much like the lemonade vendors who froze their product until the market recovered, represents more than a full year's worth of inventory.
 But builders are licking their chops, as was Jack, to start producing again because the "rebound" is just around the corner.
 I just don't think it is.
 We still have several more year's worth of housing inventory to consume, our shadow inventory.

 So, If you read an article talking about the "recovery is here," and it advises that the housing market is going back to "normal" appreciation, just remember, the author of that article probably doesn't know Jack!